ibm-cloud-docs/cloud-databases/howto-cbr.md

 To create network zones in the CLI, [install the context-based restrictions CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).
 You can use the `cbr-zone-create` command to add resources to network zones.
 For more information, see the [context-based restrictions CLI reference](https://test.cloud.ibm.com/docs/account?topic=cli-cbr-plugin#cbr-zones-cli).

-Create a zone using a command like:
+Create a zone by using a command like:

 ```sh
 ibmcloud cbr zone-create --addresses=1.1.1.1,5.5.5.5 --name=<NAME>
 ```
 {: .pre}

-Update a zone using a command like:
+Update a zone by using a command like:
 ```sh
 ibmcloud cbr zone-update <ZONE-ID> --addresses=1.2.3.4 --name=<NAME>
 ```